 Professionals teach me to cope with my mother’s illness.
 They fight the scourge the best they can, and I applaud their efforts.

-Not only have I sought help from every type medical expert available, I have sought help from God.
-His scriptures have been a great source of assistance for me.
-I feel He has been a balm for my soul.
+But, not only do I seek direction from medical experts but from God, too.
+His scriptures are a great source of comfort for me.
+His Spirit is a balm for my soul.

-I’ve learned much during this journey through the Valley of Dementia.
-This valley winds through hills and will eventually end in death for my mother.
-But until then, we travel between the mountains enjoying the green grass and the babbling brooks.
+I’m learning much on this journey through the Valley of Dementia, which will end in the death of my mother.
+Until then, we travel between the mountains enjoying the green grass and the babbling brooks.

 © Ronald Milburn 2018